 The Kickstart grant will cover the employee’s wages at the national minimum wage rate for 25 hours per week, for six months, plus the employer’s NI and any employer’s minimum auto-enrolment pension contributions on those wages.
 You can pay a higher wage rate, or for more hours if you wish.

 The biggest barrier to using the Kickstart scheme is that each employer, or group of employers, must be prepared to take on at least 30 young people under this scheme.
+However, you can apply to a Kick Start gateway see examples below) if you have under 29 jobs.

 The good news is that many local authorities, chambers of commerce, charities and trade bodies have set up partnership ventures to allow small local businesses to take advantage of the Kickstart scheme.
 Using these organisations as intermediaries, small businesses will be able to take on one or more workers.